Ekito/bootstrap-linkpreview/README.md

 This example demonstrates how to use the library from a website.
 It simply filters every jQuery ajax calls and echoes it on the server.
 That way the ajax call get the results back.
 To run the code, simply upload the demo on your server or run a local Apache server.

 Thanks to [this thread](http://stackoverflow.com/a/12683591/334209) for the php script.
+Also "bryanwoods/autolink-js" for the regex for matching urls.

 ### chrome-extension